yemiajibola23/nba-fullstack-roadmap/README.md

 ## 🧠 What I’m Building

-A full-stack web application that allows users to:
+A full-stack web + mobile application that allows users to:

 - 🎥 Upload an NBA play video
 - 🧠 Use AI (object detection + clustering) to analyze it